ent-tbm/entgvsd1/sphinx/source/building.rst

 .. note::

-   If you previously ran a program, rerunning it ../build/bin/entgvsd does not delete the previously created files but writes to them if they already exist.
+   If you previously ran a program, rerunning it with ../build/bin/entgvsd does not delete the previously created files but writes to them if they already exist.
 To ensure a new run completely replaces the previous files, it is best to delete the previous files by hand.

 To run more quickly in debug mode, processing only a portion of the globe for a single program, such as B04_veg_height.F90: